juanmanuel0963/golang_aws_terraform_jenkins/README.md

 - usermgmt db postgres persistence

 ## AWS Eventbridge
-AWS Eventbridge is used to orquestrate the integration between the AWS API Gateway and the GRPC services running in the EC2 instances.
+AWS Eventbridge is used to orquestrate the integration between the AWS API Gateway and the gRPC services running in the EC2 instances.
 A rule is created in EventBridge.
-Once the rule is satisfied, it executes linux commands into the EC2 to call a client GRPC function.
+Once the rule is satisfied, it executes linux commands into the EC2 to call a client gRPC function.